High Country Fairgrounds (All Friday and Saturday race-related activities)

 - The top 3 men and women in each race will receive a locally crafted wooden bowl and a gift certificate to a local business, which may include:

-- 2-nights stay at the Friends Cottage and Higgins Lodge, Laurel Ridge Camp, Conference and Retreat Center
+- 2-nights stay at the Friends Cottage, Laurel Ridge Camp, Conference and Retreat Center

 - RiverGirl Fishing Company 3-hour fly-fishing lessons for up to 4